csula-students/beautiful-data-project-dream/syllabus.md

 We expect students to have strong Java programming background with some Python programming experience.

-Moreover, we expect students to spend large amount of time learning new tools and coding outside of course schedule.
+Moreover, we expect students to spend a large amount of time learning new tools and coding outside of course schedule.

 Finally, the programming assignments are non-trivial for a number of reasons, students are expected to understand and develop programs that have varying algorithmic complexities.
 To this end, leaving the homework assignments to the last minute is a surefire way to *not* pass the course.

 ## Logistics

-Instructor-in-charge:
+#### Instructor-in-charge:

   * Eric Liao <rcliao01@gmail.com>

-Course assistant:
+#### Course assistant:

   * John Tran <johnjtran@icloud.com>

-Schedule:
+#### Schedule:

-  * Undergrad: Sunday 9:10 to 13:00 at ET-A309
+  * Undergraduate: Sunday 9:10 to 13:00 at ET-A309
-  * Grad: Sunday 13:10 to 17:00 at BIOS-144
+  * Graduate: Sunday 13:10 to 17:00 at BIOS-144

-Office hour:
+#### Office hours:

   * Sunday 17:00 to 19:00 at BIOS-144
+  * Online via gitter as available (usually 24/7)

-Textbook:
+#### Textbook:

-Students do not need to purchase a textbook for this class as this Github will provide all course material.
+Students do not need to purchase a textbook for this class as this Github will provide all course materials.

-Computer:
+#### Computer:

 Students are required to have a laptop computer for the course.
 On some assignments and certainly for the final project where a live demo is required, it is unreasonable to coordinate with anything other than a laptop.

 We do not endorse a particular platform or OS; however, we encourage students to pick something that has reasonable computing horsepower.
-For this reason, chromebooks or tablets are not suitable for serious software development and data processing.
+For this reason, Chromebooks or tablets are not suitable for serious software development and data processing.

 ## Course Objectives